cleecoloma/reading-notes/code-401/class-12.md

 # Class 12 Summary
 ## Code 401 - Advanced Software Development in Full-Stack JavaScript

-> These topics relates because...
+> These topics relates because OSI is really important in the web world.

 ### Web Sockets
 1. What is a Web Socket?